gpolaert/agileek.github.io/_drafts/2015-04-12-docker-cmd.md

 ### But

-If i kill -9 instead, the data file is empty.
+If I kill -9 instead, the data file is empty.

 ## Let's move to docker now